Sianne Ngai: Awards

 Ngai has been a recipient of a 2007-08 Charles A. Rysamp Fellowship from the American Council of Learned Societies.
 She was a Fellow at the Institute of Advanced Studies in Berlin, Germany in 2014-15.
-Ngai has also served as visiting faculty at the Cornell School for Criticism and Theory in the summer of 2014.
 She was awarded an honorary Doctorate of Philosophy in Humanities from the University of Copenhagen in Copenhagen, Denmark in 2015.

 Her book Our Aesthetic Categories: Zany, Cute, Interesting was the winner of the MLA James Russell Lowell Prize and the PCA/ACA Ray and Pat Browne award.